 Pre-Surgery Process

 In some instances, tooth extractions are necessary to make space for the implant.
 Broken or decayed teeth need to be removed to move forward.
 If you get a tooth extraction, the area has to heal completely before we can proceed with the surgical implantation process.
-If you have conditions like gum disease or other oral health problems, we’ll also treat these before the implant surgery.
+If you have gum disease or other oral health problems, we’ll treat these before the implant surgery.

 Dental Implant Surgery